kurat-veruminventa/website/content/posts/cec19.md

   An evening packed with exciting speakers, subjects and Norway’s most inspiring startups and scaleups competing for an opportunity to explore the Chinese market!
 meta:
   description: To give something back to our connections and the innovative community in Norway, together with Maritime Innovation Development we founded the China Entry Challenge.
-  title: We are hosting CEC19
+  title: We are hosting CEC19 - Ntention
   absoluteImageUrl: 'https://cdn.image4.io/ntention/f_auto/News/1ceea0d2-425f-4264-a02c-2ca435d84dbe.Jpeg'
+  type: article
 ---
 ####An invaluable network
 We have for a long time been truly grateful for the help and support from our connections.
 A network that has resulted in opportunities to pitch at SLUSH in Helsinki, COMB+ in Beijing and CES in Las Vegas.
 To give something back to our connections and the innovative community in Norway, together with Maritime Innovation Development we founded the China Entry Challenge.